 Solar Reflectance Index (SRI) is used to determine compliance with LEED requirements and is calculated according to ASTM E 1980 using values for reflectance and emissivity.
 Emissivity is a material’s ability to release absorbed energy.
 To meet LEED requirements, a roofing material must have an SRI value of 78 or higher for low slope (2:12 or less) roofing.

-Robertson offers cool paint colors for all of our metal roof panels.
+Robertson offers cool paint colours for all of our metal roof panels.
 When used properly, considering the environment and the slope of the roof, a cool roof can reduce energy consumption, providing significant cost savings while helping to mitigate urban heat islands.

 An urban heat island (UHIs) is an elevation of air temperatures in urban communities, relative to surrounding rural areas, caused when vegetation is replaced by large sections of pavement or other dark, non-reflective surfaces.
 Urban heat islands are believed to not only influence the temperature of the affected area but are also responsible for higher pollutants in the air.

-Many of Robertson’s cool colors meet the reflectivity and emissivity performance levels required by LEED and ENERGY STAR to mitigate the cause of UHIs and energy consumption overall.
+Many of Robertson’s cool colours meet the reflectivity and emissivity performance levels required by LEED and ENERGY STAR to mitigate the cause of UHIs and energy consumption overall.
 Reflectivity is the deflection of solar energy from a surface.
 Roofs at 2:12 and greater have been proven to generate less of a heat island effect than lower-sloped roofs.
 Greater reflectivity abilities require less energy to cool a building.

 Emissivity is the relative ability of a surface to emit heat by radiation.
 As with reflectivity, when a roof can effectively cool itself through radiative heat loss, it will reduce the amount of energy consumption for the building.